before80/tools/content/docs/bash/_index.md

 - `compat31`

-  quoting the rhs of the `[[` command's regexp matching operator (=~) has no special effect
+  - quoting the rhs of the `[[` command's regexp matching operator (=~) has no special effect

 - `compat32`

-  interrupting a command list such as "a ; b ; c" causes the execution of the next command in the list (in bash-4.0 and later versions, the shell acts as if it received the interrupt, so interrupting one command in a list aborts the execution of the entire list)
+  - interrupting a command list such as "a ; b ; c" causes the execution of the next command in the list (in bash-4.0 and later versions, the shell acts as if it received the interrupt, so interrupting one command in a list aborts the execution of the entire list)

 - `compat40`

-  the `<` and `>` operators to the `[[` command do not consider the current locale when comparing strings; they use ASCII ordering.
+  - the `<` and `>` operators to the `[[` command do not consider the current locale when comparing strings; they use ASCII ordering.
 Bash versions prior to bash-4.1 use ASCII collation and strcmp(3); bash-4.1 and later use the current locale's collation sequence and strcoll(3).

 - `compat41`

-  in posix mode, `time` may be followed by options and still be recognized as a reserved word (this is POSIX interpretation 267)in posix mode, the parser requires that an even number of single quotes occur in the word portion of a double-quoted ${…} parameter expansion and treats them specially, so that characters within the single quotes are considered quoted (this is POSIX interpretation 221)
+  - in posix mode, `time` may be followed by options and still be recognized as a reserved word (this is POSIX interpretation 267)
+  - in posix mode, the parser requires that an even number of single quotes occur in the word portion of a double-quoted ${…} parameter expansion and treats them specially, so that characters within the single quotes are considered quoted (this is POSIX interpretation 221)

 - `compat42`

-  the replacement string in double-quoted pattern substitution does not undergo quote removal, as it does in versions after bash-4.2in posix mode, single quotes are considered special when expanding the word portion of a double-quoted ${…} parameter expansion and can be used to quote a closing brace or other special character (this is part of POSIX interpretation 221); in later versions, single quotes are not special within double-quoted word expansions
+  - the replacement string in double-quoted pattern substitution does not undergo quote removal, as it does in versions after bash-4.2
+  - in posix mode, single quotes are considered special when expanding the word portion of a double-quoted ${…} parameter expansion and can be used to quote a closing brace or other special character (this is part of POSIX interpretation 221); in later versions, single quotes are not special within double-quoted word expansions

 - `compat43`

-  the shell does not print a warning message if an attempt is made to use a quoted compound assignment as an argument to declare (e.g., declare -a foo=`(1 2)`).
-Later versions warn that this usage is deprecatedword expansion errors are considered non-fatal errors that cause the current command to fail, even in posix mode (the default behavior is to make them fatal errors that cause the shell to exit)when executing a shell function, the loop state (while/until/etc.) is not reset, so `break` or `continue` in that function will break or continue loops in the calling context.
+  - the shell does not print a warning message if an attempt is made to use a quoted compound assignment as an argument to declare (e.g., declare -a foo=`(1 2)`).
+Later versions warn that this usage is deprecated
+  - word expansion errors are considered non-fatal errors that cause the current command to fail, even in posix mode (the default behavior is to make them fatal errors that cause the shell to exit)
+  - when executing a shell function, the loop state (while/until/etc.) is not reset, so `break` or `continue` in that function will break or continue loops in the calling context.
 Bash-4.4 and later reset the loop state to prevent this

 - `compat44`

-  the shell sets up the values used by `BASH_ARGV` and `BASH_ARGC` so they can expand to the shell's positional parameters even if extended debugging mode is not enableda subshell inherits loops from its parent context, so `break` or `continue` will cause the subshell to exit.
-Bash-5.0 and later reset the loop state to prevent the exitvariable assignments preceding builtins like `export` and `readonly` that set attributes continue to affect variables with the same name in the calling environment even if the shell is not in posix mode
+  - the shell sets up the values used by `BASH_ARGV` and `BASH_ARGC` so they can expand to the shell's positional parameters even if extended debugging mode is not enabled
+  - a subshell inherits loops from its parent context, so `break` or `continue` will cause the subshell to exit.
+Bash-5.0 and later reset the loop state to prevent the exit
+  - variable assignments preceding builtins like `export` and `readonly` that set attributes continue to affect variables with the same name in the calling environment even if the shell is not in posix mode

 - `compat50 (set using BASH_COMPAT)`

-  Bash-5.1 changed the way `$RANDOM` is generated to introduce slightly more randomness.
-If the shell compatibility level is set to 50 or lower, it reverts to the method from bash-5.0 and previous versions, so seeding the random number generator by assigning a value to `RANDOM` will produce the same sequence as in bash-5.0If the command hash table is empty, Bash versions prior to bash-5.1 printed an informational message to that effect, even when producing output that can be reused as input.
+  - Bash-5.1 changed the way `$RANDOM` is generated to introduce slightly more randomness.
+If the shell compatibility level is set to 50 or lower, it reverts to the method from bash-5.0 and previous versions, so seeding the random number generator by assigning a value to `RANDOM` will produce the same sequence as in bash-5.0
+  - If the command hash table is empty, Bash versions prior to bash-5.1 printed an informational message to that effect, even when producing output that can be reused as input.
 Bash-5.1 suppresses that message when the -l option is supplied.

 - `compat51 (set using BASH_COMPAT)`

-  The `unset` builtin will unset the array `a` given an argument like `a[@]`.
-Bash-5.2 will unset an element with key `@` (associative arrays) or remove all the elements without unsetting the array (indexed arrays)arithmetic commands ( ((...)) ) and the expressions in an arithmetic for statement can be expanded more than onceexpressions used as arguments to arithmetic operators in the `[[` conditional command can be expanded more than oncethe expressions in substring parameter brace expansion can be expanded more than oncethe expressions in the $(( ... )) word expansion can be expanded more than oncearithmetic expressions used as indexed array subscripts can be expanded more than once`test -v`, when given an argument of `A[@]`, where A is an existing associative array, will return true if the array has any set elements.
-Bash-5.2 will look for and report on a key named `@`the ${parameter[:]=value} word expansion will return value, before any variable-specific transformations have been performed (e.g., converting to lowercase).
-Bash-5.2 will return the final value assigned to the variable.Parsing command substitutions will behave as if extended glob (see [The Shopt Builtin](https://www.gnu.org/software/bash/manual/bash.html#The-Shopt-Builtin)) is enabled, so that parsing a command substitution containing an extglob pattern (say, as part of a shell function) will not fail.
+  - The `unset` builtin will unset the array `a` given an argument like `a[@]`.
+Bash-5.2 will unset an element with key `@` (associative arrays) or remove all the elements without unsetting the array (indexed arrays)
+  - arithmetic commands ( ((...)) ) and the expressions in an arithmetic for statement can be expanded more than onceexpressions used as arguments to arithmetic operators in the `[[` conditional command can be expanded more than once
+  - the expressions in substring parameter brace expansion can be expanded more than once
+  - the expressions in the `$(( ... ))` word expansion can be expanded more than oncearithmetic expressions used as indexed array subscripts can be expanded more than once
+  - `test -v`, when given an argument of `A[@]`, where A is an existing associative array, will return true if the array has any set elements.
+Bash-5.2 will look for and report on a key named `@`
+  - the `${parameter[:]=value}` word expansion will return value, before any variable-specific transformations have been performed (e.g., converting to lowercase).
+Bash-5.2 will return the final value assigned to the variable.
+  - Parsing command substitutions will behave as if extended glob (see [The Shopt Builtin](https://www.gnu.org/software/bash/manual/bash.html#The-Shopt-Builtin)) is enabled, so that parsing a command substitution containing an extglob pattern (say, as part of a shell function) will not fail.
 This assumes the intent is to enable extglob before the command is executed and word expansions are performed.
 It will fail at word expansion time if extglob hasn't been enabled by the time the command is executed.